The Home Depot

 Full audit trail

-Every action timestamped.
+Every action timestamped: submission, status change, document upload, AP team response.
+Replaced back-channel email with structured, dispute-attached threads.
 Suppliers could track resolution without contacting Home Depot directly.

 Wireframes